CogComNeuroSci/modeling-master/code_by_chapter/Chapter_5/readme.md

-Code for multi-layer models, usually with Keras.
+Code for multi-layer models, usually with Keras (all files with tf2 in their name).